 Once in Browning, check out the Museum of the Plains Indian to learn all about the history of the people who lived here long before explorers ever laid eyes on these mountains.
 Also, stop in at the Lodgepole Gallery to learn about Blackfeet art and culture.
-For a full list of things to do in Browning, check out my post here.

 On your way back to the Kalispell area, be sure to stop in East Glacier Village for dinner.
 Serrano’s has incredible Mexican food (which I know you would not expect this far north, but just trust me!).
 You should also explore Glacier Park Lodge, the oldest and most regal of Glacier’s hotels.